Sander Oostrom

 Sander Oostrom (born 14 July 1967) is a Dutch former professional footballer who played as a striker and an attacking midfielder.
-Until 2023, he was the all-time top scorer and former of Telstar, before being surpassed by Glynor Plet.
+Until 2023, he was the all-time top scorer of Telstar, before being surpassed by Glynor Plet.

 Career

 Oostrom started playing football for the youth team of De Meteoor before moving on to OSV Amsterdam, where he spent four years and eventually made it to the first team.
 Under the guidance of head coach Joop Burgers, Oostrom honed his skills for two years.
 His style of play relied heavily on intuition, and it was only under the guidance of Joop Burgers at OSV that he learned defensive techniques and positional awareness.
 Head coach of Argonaut-Zwarte Schapen, Peter de Waal, recognised his potential, and after moving to second-tier Eerste Divisie club Telstar as assistant coach in 1987, he brought Oostrom to the club.
 When Oostrom joined Telstar in 1987, he lacked the formal training and education that professional footballers often receive.
 Oostrom acknowledges that he was not lazy on the field but rather lacked the structured education that could have enhanced his overall game.
 He had developed a mindset of waiting for the ball, relying on his individual skills to make an impact.
 While this approach worked for him and resulted in victories for his team at a lower level, he later analysed his career and realised that he could have potentially reached the professional ranks earlier if he had received proper training.

 During his first six months at Telstar, Oostrom primarily played for the reserve team.
 However, when head coach Cor van der Hart departed and De Waal took charge, Oostrom immediately found himself in the starting lineup.
 His performances for Telstar were prolific, as he consistently scored goals throughout ten seasons, spanning from 1987–88 to 1994–95, and again from 2000–01 to 2002–03.
 With a total of 87 official goals, he became the all-time leading goalscorer for the club, until being surpassed by Glynor Plet in 2023.
 Reflecting on his time at Telstar, Oostrom admits that he may have stayed at the club for too long.
 He had ambitions of playing at a higher level and felt that he had the potential to do so.
 In March 1995, there was reported interest from 1.
 FC Köln manager Morten Olsen, who had scouted Oostrom in a match against Helmond Sport that same month, but a move never materialised.